Patric Hornqvist returns to Penguins practice, 'All signs are looking positive'

 Patric Hornqvist: back in action with his teammates. pic.twitter.com/PBy9YKs82f— Pittsburgh Penguins (@penguins) February 22, 2018

-In more positive injury news for the Penguins on Thursday, fourth-line wing Tom Kuhnhackl skated on his own Wednesday and Thursday, Sullivan said.
+In more positive injury news for the Penguins, fourth-line wing Tom Kuhnhackl skated on his own Wednesday and Thursday, Sullivan said.
 He hasn't played since Feb.
 6 because of a lower-body injury.

 "He's going to come on the trip with us," Sullivan said.
 "It's not for sure yet, but we're hoping he'll join the group for the morning skate (Friday in Raleigh, N.C.)."